anywhichway/lmdb-cluster/README.md

 # Release History (Reverse Chronological Order)

+2023-04-23 v0.6.0 Added support for index based queries.

-2023-04-22 v0.5.0 Added support for `PUT` of objects without a key and indexing.
+2023-04-22 v0.5.0 Added support for `PUT` of objects without a key plus indexing.

 2023-04-20 v0.4.0 Now using `lmdb-copy`, `lmdb-move`, and `lmdb-extend` for `COPY`, `MOVE` instead of local code.
 Added support for targeted nested get and patching.